MetzinAround/practical-classroom-workshop/course/adding_more_than_one_page.md

 ---
-title: Adding more than one page
+title: Adding More Than One Page
 nav_order: 6
 parent: Add Content to the Repository
 ---